pulumi/docs/concepts/config.md

 Settings that are specific to a stack are defined in `Pulumi.yaml` and are set via the `pulumi config` verbs.

 ## Defining stack settings {#config-stack}

+To add a new stack setting in plaintext,

 ## Additional

 Features to document
+- Any environment variables that are set locally will be passed to the running program
 - Read config from stdin (useful for secrets and public keys).
-See https://github.com/pulumi/pulumi/issues/670#issuecomment-364835504
+See https://github.com/pulumi/pulumi/issues/670#issuecomment-364835504.
+See https://github.com/pulumi/pulumi/issues/822 for a example of how you might use it with a public key.
 -